HenkT28/Programming_For_Data_Analysis_Assignment/README.md

 -> JupyterLab is a popular 'new' interface for working with Jupyter Notebooks.
 It is an interactive development environment for working with notebooks, code and data — and hence extremely extensible.

-Once I'm in the correct working directory, I start jupyter by running "jupyter notebook" command through Cmder.
+Once I'm in the correct working directory, i.e. Programming_For_Data_Analysis_Assignment, I start Jupyter by running "jupyter notebook" command through Cmder.